-Inhaled The material can cause respiratory irritation in some persons.
-The body's response to such irritation can cause further lung damage.
-Inhalation of vapours may cause drowsiness and dizziness.
-This may be accompanied by sleepiness, reduced alertness, loss of reflexes, lack of co-ordination, and vertigo.
-Oral The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
+Test Data and symptoms of exposure Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
+Oral High molecular weight material; on single acute exposure, would be expected to pass through gastrointestinal tract with little change / absorption.
+Occasionally accumulation of the solid material within the alimentary tract may result in formation of a bezoar (concretion), producing discomfort.
+Ingestion of ethanol (ethyl alcohol, "alcohol") may produce nausea, vomiting, bleeding from the digestive tract, abdominal pain, and diarrhoea.
+The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
 This is because of the lack of corroborating animal or human evidence.
 Dermal Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.
 There is some evidence to suggest that this material can cause inflammation of the skin on contact in some persons.
-Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the skin prior to the use of the material and ensure that any external damage is suitably protected. Еуе If applied to the eyes, this material causes severe eye damage.
-Chronic Long-term exposure to respiratory irritants may result in airways disease, involving difficulty breathing and related whole-body problems.
-Substance accumulation, in the human body, may occur and may cause some concern following repeated or long-term occupational exposure.
-There has been concern that this material can cause cancer or mutations, but there is not enough data to make an assessment.
+Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
+Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
+Eye There is some evidence to suggest that this material can cause eye irritation and damage in some persons.
+Chronic Studies show that inhaling this substance for over a long period (e.g. in an occupational setting) may increase the risk of cancer.